Projects & Partners

 Power2Build is an Angolan technology startup, that uses innovation and new technologies in the construction industry to create faster, more sustainable, and efficient processes.
 The goal is to use technology, such as 3D Printing solutions, to significantly reduce the housing crisis in Angola, and other countries in Africa, by providing solutions that allow to build affordable and high-quality housing in the region, in a faster and more competitive way, to private and public entities and non-governmental organizations (NGOs).

 In July 2020, Kamp C unveiled the first two story house printed on site in Europe.
-The house is eight meters tall and has a floor area of 90 square meters.
+The house is 8 meters/26,2467 feet tall and has a floor area of 90 square meters/968,752 square feet.
 It was printed by students equipped with COBOD BOD2 construction printer.

 German University of Technology in Oman (GUtech) is the result of a collaborative agreement between RWTH Aachen University and OES Company (Oman Educational Services) which was agreed in December 2006.
 The main goal behind GUtech is to become a leading university in the region, achieving internationally recognized standards in education, research, and innovation.